 Do they eat like us mere mortals otherwise?
 Absolutely.
 “My favorite food is pasta,” says Segin.
 “I always crave it after a long day,” Pollack agrees and says that you can’t go wrong with the classic Italian dish.

-For a detailed breakdown of the foods that get ballet dancers through shows and everyday life, we caught up with registered dietitian Joy Bauer, the official nutritionist to the New York City Ballet, and asked her exactly what foods she prescribes to her throng of prima ballerinas.
-If you’ve ever been curious about how a ballet dancer eats, keep scrolling to find out!
+For a detailed breakdown of the diet that gets ballet dancers through shows and everyday life, we caught up with registered dietitian Joy Bauer, the official nutritionist to the New York City Ballet, and asked her exactly what foods she prescribes to her throng of prima ballerinas.
+If you’ve ever been curious about how a ballet dancer eats every day, keep scrolling to find out!

 To start each day on the right foot, Bauer says she always tells the ballerinas to skip the bowl of cereal.
 “Forget sugary cereals—they’re made mostly of simple carbs that spike your blood sugar and leave you feeling sluggish (and hungry!) a couple of hours later,” she says.
 “Also, it’s not a good idea to gobble down a bagel with butter and fruit juice—that’s pure carbs and fat.
 Where’s the protein?!”